 I hope you can try this delicious Stuffed Overnight French Toast Casserole at home.
 If you do, please upload a pic on Instagram and tag me @Livingsweetmoments or use the hashtag #LivingSweet.
 I promise to repost it.

-- 2 medium Challah or Brioche loaf works best if they are a day or 2 old
+- 2 Challah or Brioche loaves works best if they are a day or 2 old

-- 2 cups of Heavy cream or half and half
+- 2 cups Heavy cream or half and half

 - 10 large eggs